-The UW-Madison application is available starting in September (you can also apply to the university via the Common App, if you would prefer).
+The UW-Madison application is available starting in September (freshmen applicants can also apply to the university via the Common App).
 Apply early and make sure all requested materials are received by their deadline.
 The School of Music is accepting applications from September 2 until January 31.

 Please note that you do not have to wait until you have been formally admitted to UW-Madison to apply to the School of Music.
 A campus ID number will be sent to you via email 1-2 days after submitting the online UW-Madison application.
 During times of heavy application volume, it can take up to five business days to receive your campus ID number.
 Please be mindful of the Office of Admissions’ application deadlines.
 Once you have received this number, and have applicated your UW-Madison NetID, you can move on to step 2.

 2. Apply to the School of Music